scoobybejesus/cryptools/README.md

 |11/1/16|0       |ELEVENTH|      |-1.5    |1.5    |        |            |
 |12/1/16|2000    |TWELFTH*|      |        |-1.5   |        |400         |

-\* this last transaction is an example of how a user might reflect an exchange via Shapeshift or similar services, where one currency is spent from one wallet and a different currency is received in another wallet.
+\* This last transaction is an example of how a user might reflect an exchange via Shapeshift or similar services, where one currency is spent from one wallet and a different currency is received in another wallet.

+--

 #### CSV file components